From Dahlem Dorf to Wannsee

 Tip: Domäne Dahlem

-At the Onkel Toms Hütte underground station, it is worthwhile to stop off at Onkel Toms Ladenstraße.
-"Life culture in the neighbourhood" is the slogan for this small but fine shopping street with individual shops for everyday needs.
-Here you can stock up perfectly for a picnic by the lake.
-A little further on you reach Mexikoplatz, one of the most beautiful squares in Berlin.
-The S-Bahn station with its ornamental dome was built in Art Nouveau style over 100 years ago.
+At the Onkel Toms Hütte underground station, it’s worth making a quick stop in Onkel Toms Ladenstraße.
+‘Lifestyle in the neighbourhood’ is the slogan for this small but charming shopping street, with its unique shops catering to everyday needs.
+Here, you can stock up perfectly for a picnic by the lake.
+A little further on, you’ll reach Mexikoplatz, one of Berlin’s most beautiful squares.
+The S-Bahn station, with its ornate dome, was built over 100 years ago in Art Nouveau style.
 Behind the square, turn right into Matterhornstraße.
-You now cycle along magnificent villas to the Zehlendorf lake district.
-You will reach Schlachtensee and its sunbathing lawn if you turn right into Breisgauer Straße and cross the Schlachtensee S-Bahn station at the end.
-You can take a first swim at the sunbathing lawn.
-Then start pedalling again and continue towards Strandbad Wannsee.
+You’ll now cycle past magnificent villas towards the Zehlendorf lake district.
+You’ll reach Schlachtensee and its sunbathing lawn if you turn right into Breisgauer Straße and, at the end, cross the Schlachtensee S-Bahn station.
+You can take your first break for a swim at the sunbathing lawn.
+Afterwards, get back on your bike and continue towards the Wannsee lido.

-For more than 100 years, the Strandbad has been the place for bathing culture in Berlin.
-The lido has a large sandy beach with fine sand, beach chair rental and water slide.
-Continue along the Kronprinzessinnenweg.
+For more than 100 years, the Strandbad has been the heart of Berlin’s bathing culture.
+The Strandbad features a large sandy beach with fine sand, beach chair hire and a water slide.
+Continue along Kronprinzessinnenweg.
 The street Am Beelitzhof joins Borussenstraße.
-Keep left and immediately turn right into Borussenstraße.
-It is a dead end, but you can cycle through.
-You will reach Königsstraße shortly afterwards.
-A few metres later you are on a small bridge and can see the Großer Wannsee on your right and the Kleiner Wannsee on your left.
-Enjoy the view of the water with all the sailing boats.
+Keep left so that you can turn right into Borussenstraße straight away.
+Although it’s a dead end, you can cycle straight through.
+Shortly afterwards, you’ll reach Königsstraße.
+A few metres further on, you’ll cross a small bridge and see the Großer Wannsee on your right and the Kleiner Wannsee on your left.
+Enjoy the view of the lake with all the sailing boats.

 Tip: Liebermann Villa